DATA ADMISSIBILITY GUIDELINES

 - A functional website with trading volume that matches its API data.

 - Must publish a summary API endpoint that exposes the last price and 24h volume of each cryptoasset.

-- Must be in operation for at least sixty days (The number of days that affiliated exchanges of the same name have been in operation counts towards this requirement).
+- Must be in operation for at least sixty days (The number of days that affiliated exchanges/projects of the same name have been in operation counts towards this requirement).

 - Must allow traders to place buy and sell orders on an orderbook.
 DEXes with no orderbook data will be evaluated on a case-by-case basis.

 - Must allow users to view all market pairs/order books without the need to log-in to the website.